Soumya-Vaidya/ZigZag/README.md

 Users can also provide feedback through the feedback page.

 ## Technology Stack
-Quantified Self is built using the following technologies:
+ZigZag is built using the following technologies:

 Front-end: HTML, CSS, JavaScript